 There is one certain thing, ice dam prevention is better than cure.
-I discuss what an ice dam is, how they form, and more importantly talk about ice dam prevention.
+I discuss what an ice dam is, how they form, and more importantly talk about ice dam prevention as it’s much cheaper than trying to learn how to remove an ice dam.

 Here at Snow Blower Guides, I realize it is not just all about which machine will see you through the winter months on the ground.
 It’s also about protecting your home from the heavy snowfalls that winter brings.
 Therefore, high on the list of winter maintenance tasks is preventing any damage being caused by ice dams.